spatie/typescript-transformer/docs/usage/transformers.md

 );
 ```

-When needed you can also add a `MissingSymbolsCollection`:
+When required you can also add a `MissingSymbolsCollection`:

 ```php
 TransformedType::createInline(